raspberrypilearning/coder-html-css-lessons/Lesson-3/lesson-plan-3.md

 ###All students are able to:

-- search for appropriate images online and save them
+- Search for appropriate images online and save them
-- add an image to a webpage using HTML
+- Add an image to a webpage using HTML

 ###Most students are able to:

-- understand that not all images online are free to use
+- Understand that not all images online are free to use
-- add multiple images to a webpage with HTML and be able to resize them
+- Add multiple images to a webpage with HTML and be able to resize them

 ###Some students are able to:

-- explain the difference between copyright and Creative Commons
+- Explain the difference between copyright and Creative Commons
-- embed media from other sources using `<iframe>`
+- Embed media from other sources using `<iframe>`